WilliamMurray-research/1-dynamic_sky_wallpaper/README.md

 Perfect style consistency.

 ### Optional Generative Mode (Non‑Deterministic)
-If enabled, a diffusion‑based img2img transformation is applied to a reference image.
+If enabled, a diffusion‑based img2img transformation is applied to a reference image, as a style‑anchored, telemetry‑driven transformation layer on top of a symbolic digital twin.
 This mode is **not deterministic**, even with fixed seeds.

 ---